top of page

 • Posits that individuals with sufficient will and self-discipline, take command over individual choices, with other-interest working, through self-control, to influence the more primal self-interest

-• Suggests that groups do not take action: Rather it is individuals taking action within the group(s)
+• Suggests that groups do not take action: Rather it is individuals taking action within the group(s), albeit groups play a key role in giving context (that which reasoned individuals can go along with) to individual choice

 • Recognizes the potential for synergy generated by individuals choosing, deciding: Sum can be and often is greater than the sum of the parts